 At first glance, the subject line of the e-mail seemed innocuous enough: “The Shifting Tides of PL Insurance.”

-Still, I clicked on it.
-Like many of you, I’m a regular reader of MarshBerry’s “Today’s Viewpoint” e-newsletter, a well-composed, thought-provoking series of pieces authored by the thought leaders at one of the top M&A advisors in the industry – a reliable third-party source of market insight.
+Still, we clicked on it.
+Like many of you, we’re regular readers of MarshBerry’s “Today’s Viewpoint” e-newsletter, a well-composed, thought-provoking series of pieces authored by the thought leaders at one of the top M&A advisors in the industry – a reliable third-party source of market insight.

-For several key reasons, however, this entry caught my attention.
+For several key reasons, however, this entry caught our attention.

 Personal lines insurance was the subject here – specifically, MarshBerry’s take on the forces that could alter this market inside of the next five years.
 In the firm’s opinion, InsurTech, a sector that continues to draw capital investment, will transform the entire P&C industry sooner than you might think – and disruption may be imminent in the personal lines space.